sudheer-25/Data-Mining-MS-GSP-Algorithm/Readme.md

-# Implementation of MS GSP Algorithm-- Sequential Pattern Mining using multiple minimum supports with a support difference constraint.
+# Implementation of MS GSP Algorithm

-MS-GSP is an extension of GSP algorithm which can support multiple minimum supports.
+MS-GSP is an extension of GSP algorithm which can support multiple minimum supports that is used for Sequential Pattern Mining.

 -- Implemented in Python 3.6